-Year 8 into 9 and 9 into 10 - Options

-Year 8 into 9 Option Choices
+Options Pathways

-As part of our commitment that all students be given the most effective guidance throughout the options process we have introduced a three-year transitional curriculum.

-Each student will be guided toward three initial option choices.
-Guidance will be given to students regarding their suitability for different courses based upon a range of information including their academic progress throughout Key Stage 3, their learning style and their flair for specific subjects.
+As part of our commitment that all students be given the most effective guidance throughout the options process we have three options pathways.
+Each student in Year 9 will be guided onto one of the three pathways based upon a range of information including their academic progress throughout Key Stage 3, their learning style and their flair for specific subjects (for example, in Science).
+The three pathways are outlined below:

-Year 9 into 10 Option Choices

-(Full details of this options process will be provided next year.)

-During Year 9, once they have had ample opportunity to experience their initial options subjects, students will be required to refine their choices further for Years 10 and 11.

-Students will be guided on to three broad pathways:

-Pathway 1

-Students studying on this pathway will study GCSEs in Mathematics, English Language and English Literature, and the separate Sciences - Biology, Chemistry and Physics (Triple Science).
-In addition, they will choose three further subjects, at least one of which must be from the English Baccalaureate group of subjects (either Geography, History, French, German or Spanish).
+Students studying on this pathway will study GCSEs in Mathematics, English Language and English Literature, and the separate Sciences - Biology, Chemistry and Physics (Triple Science) and Short course RE.
+In addition, they will continue with three other subjects, at least one of which must be from the English Baccalaureate group of subjects (either Geography, History, French, German or Spanish).
+They will also have an opportunity to take Economics.
 This will result in nine GCSE qualifications.
 This pathway has been designed to adequately prepare students for A Level study and progression to university or degree apprenticeship.